Inland sea

-An inland sea (also known as an epeiric sea or an epicontinental sea) is a continental body of water which is very large in area and is either completely surrounded by dry land or connected to an ocean by a river, strait or "arm of the sea".
-An inland sea will generally have higher salinity than a freshwater lake, but usually lower salinity than seawater.
+An inland sea (also known as an epeiric sea or an epicontinental sea) is a continental body of water which is very large in area and is either completely surrounded by dry land (landlocked), or connected to an ocean by a river, strait or "arm of the sea".
+An inland sea will generally be brackish, with higher salinity than a freshwater lake but usually lower salinity than seawater.
+As with other seas, inland seas experience tides governed by the orbits of the Moon and Sun.

 Definition

 What constitutes an "inland sea" is complex and somewhat necessarily vague.
 The United States Hydrographic Office defined it as "a body of water nearly or completely surrounded by land, especially if very large or composed of salt water".

 Geologic engineers Heinrich Ries and Thomas L. Watson say an inland sea is merely a very large lake.
 Rydén, Migula, and Andersson and Deborah Sandler of the Environmental Law Institute add that an inland sea is "more or less" cut off from the ocean.
 It may be semi-enclosed, or connected to the ocean by a strait or "arm of the sea".
 An inland sea is distinguishable from a bay in that a bay is directly connected to the ocean.

 The term "epeiric sea" was coined by Joseph Barrell in 1917.
-He defined an epeiric sea as a shallow body of water whose bottom is within the wave base (e.g., where bottom sediments are no longer stirred by the wave above).
-An epeiric sea as one with limited connection to an ocean, and shallow.
+He defined an epeiric sea as a shallow body of water whose bottom is within the wave base (e.g., where bottom sediments are no longer stirred by the wave above), as one with limited connection to an ocean, and as simply shallow.
 An inland sea is only an epeiric sea when a continental interior is flooded by marine transgression due to sea level rise or epeirogenic movement.

 An epicontinental sea is synonymous with an epeiric sea.
 The term "epicontinental sea" may also refer to the waters above a continental shelf.
 This is a legal, not geological, term.
 Epeiric, epicontinental, and inland seas occur on a continent, not adjacent to it.

 The law of the sea does not apply to inland seas.